Elaina Sutley and her students

 785.864.2345

-Elaina Sutley (she/her) is an associate professor in the Civil, Environmental and Architectural Engineering department at the University of Kansas.
+Elaina Sutley is an associate professor in the Civil, Environmental and Architectural Engineering department at the University of Kansas.
 Sutley started at KU in 2015, and became an associate dean in 2021.
 She presently serves as the associate dean for impact and belonging and the director of the Self Engineering Leadership Fellows Program.